Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 The kernel also stores some other TCP-related stuff in that memory, and we also need to account for packet loss which causes packets to be stored for a longer time.
+I also don't want the speed to be limited to 10 Gbps, we're running a 100 GbE NIC after all.
 For this reason pixeldrain servers use a maximum buffer size of 1 GiB.

 ```
 net.ipv4.tcp_wmem='4096 65536 1073741824'